Committee on the Public Understanding of Science

 The Committee on the Public Understanding of Science or Copus was founded in 1985 by the British Association for the Advancement of Science (BAAS), the Royal Institution and the Royal Society.
-Its aim was to interpret scientific advances and make them more accessible to non-scientists.
+Copus came about as a result of the 'Bodmer Report' by the eminent geneticist Walter Bodmer.
+The aim of Copus was to interpret scientific advances and make them more accessible to non-scientists.